Tails' Skypatrol: Reception

 Tails' Skypatrol received largely unfavorable reviews.
 Upon release, a reviewer for Sega Saturn Magazine found it to be among the weakest entries in the Sonic series, particularly for its poor controls and harsh difficulty.
 However, they commented that its drastically-different gameplay made it a unique and interesting game on its own.
 In reviewing the game's inclusion in Sonic Gems Collection, Louis Bedigian stated that Tails' Skypatrol is "the most interesting of these [included Game Gear games], as it’s entirely airborne with Tails collecting rings and solving simple puzzles."
 1Up.com's Jeremy Parish called the game and Tails Adventure "garbage that I wouldn't even want to play on Game Gear, let alone on GameCube."

 Retrospectively, Tails' Skypatrol reception has been similar.
 USgamer ranked Tails' Skypatrol 26th of 28 Sonic the Hedgehog series games, above only the 2006 video game Sonic the Hedgehog and 2005's Shadow the Hedgehog.
 Reviewer Nadia Oxford called the game "adorable", but difficult to control with the large sprites used in the game, similar to other titles for the Game Gear.
 The editor of USgamer, in the same list, called the game "a pretty obvious cash-in on the brand".
 Writing for Retro Gamer, Kim Wild stated that the game's awkward controls and camera angle made playing the game frustrating.
-Apollo Chungus of Hardcore Gaming 101 was more positive about the game.
+Jim McGrath of Hardcore Gaming 101 was more positive about the game.
 He gave credence to the game's high difficulty because of the nature of Tails' hitbox and poor teaching in the "training" level, but also stated "there's something to enjoy" for players who get used to the game.
 Chungus had praise for the game's graphics and sound, but was critical of the game's short length and repetitive boss fights.
 He called the game as a whole "a decent romp that’s worth checking out for fans of Tails and the curious".